python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/helping-others.md

 The path is often more important than the answer.
 Your goal should primarily be to allow the helpee to apply, at least to a degree, the concepts you introduce in your answer.
 Otherwise, they might keep struggling with the same problem over and over again.
-That means that simply showing your answer might close the help channel for the moment, but won't be very helpful in the long-term.
+That means that simply showing your answer might close the help channel for the moment, but won't be very helpful in the long term.

 A common approach is to walk the helpee through to an answer: